notafishaxolotl/NixOS/README.md

 - This repo contains a lot of different configurations I've tried, so be selective when copying/enabling packages/modules — only enable what you actually want to use.
 - Make sure your `home.stateVersion` / `system.stateVersion` match your system original's before switching configurations.
 Mismatched state versions may cause issues.
-- Environment modules (in the repo) are useful, trust me — they show what each environment contains.
+- The [environment modules](nixos/environments) are very useful to read, trust me — they show what each desktop contains.

 ---